KurtKline/fastapi-postgres-aws-lambda/README.md

 **Next Steps**
-I'm currently using Lambda environment variables to set the database credentials (including password), so I need to figure out a more secure solution.
+- I'm currently using Lambda environment variables to set the database credentials (including password), so I need to figure out a more secure solution.
 Someone recommended to use KMS for this.

+- Add VPC settings for Lambda to template.yml file if possible, so that no changes need to be made after deployment.

+- Create simple version which doesn't use routing, and data samples which can be used to illustrate full set-up.

 **Random Notes**